 It’s located in the Golden Triangle Museum District, where you’ll find many of the best Denver attractions.

 The History Colorado Center is a far cry from the dull museums of the past.
 This modern history museum is full of interactive, high-tech exhibits that are fun and informative for all ages.

 In addition to the great exhibits inside, the building itself is quite impressive.
 It was made from a wide variety of local as well as recycled materials, and it’s a beautiful building inside and out.

 The museum is open every day from 10-5, with tickets costing $14 for adults, $12 for seniors, and $10/$8 for students/children.
+This must-see place in Denver is included in the City Pass.
 You can find the museum on the map and get directions here.